 2. Blocking Out External Noise

-Whether it be chatty coworkers, building construction, or noisy street traffic, there’s usually some form of auditory disturbance at work.
+Whether it be chatty coworkers, building construction, or noisy street traffic, there’s usually some form of an auditory disturbance at work.

 If you have difficulty concentrating in the midst of gossiping employees, paper shredders, and honking cars, it may be time for you to begin blocking out the noise.